Children at SCPCPH

 Our nurseries are available during Sunday School and Worship.
 Staffed by experienced paid caregivers, the nursery is a loving and safe place for infants to three-year-olds.
 Both nurseries are located in the Administrative Building - the Infant Nursery is located in room 200 and Toddler Nursery is located in room 209.

 J-Walkers is offered for those children who are three years old (by August 31) - 1st Grade.
 Children begin in the sanctuary with their parents and are invited to leave for J-Walkers after the opening music.
 They are escorted to their room by our weekly volunteer and a childcare monitor.
 To provide continuity and stability, the J-Walker lead teacher is a paid position.
 Each week the children will explore the scripture of the week through stories, crafts, activities, and games.
-J-Walkers is located in room 311 of our education building.
+J-Walkers is located in room 307 in our education building.

 Throughout the year there are additional activities offered for children and their families such as a Sunday School classes for Preschool-5th grade (Sept.-May), Fall and Spring Festivals, Vacation Bible School (June), Children’s Choir, and a Fellowship group for 2nd-5th graders called BASIC Training (Brothers and Sisters in Christ).